copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - New terrain type "magic platform".
 This will currently only appear in special levels.
 It is effectively a hovering walkable space over open air.
 It cannot be dug down on or engraved on.
+- The Valkyrie quest has received an overhaul:
+  - All quest levels are redesigned to some extent; the locate and goal levels especially have received heavy redesigns, and the filler levels use new Lua-based level generators.
+  - While the overall story of the quest remains the same (stop Lord Surtur from starting Ragnarok), the goal of the quest is changed - kill Lord Surtur.
+    This may be a fine distinction, but the point is not to retrieve an artifact stolen from the Norn.
+  - There is still technically a quest artifact: Sol Valtiva, the flaming sword wielded by Lord Surtur.
+It is a mithril two-handed sword, retaining the half damage and invoke for levelport provided by the Orb of Fate, but does not provide warning or act as a luckstone.
+It has +d3 to hit and +d5 fire damage, burning things it hits similar to Fire Brand.
+It is chaotic, but as a quest artifact, its alignment will change to match the player's if they are a Valkyrie.
+  - In terms of monsters, the quest has many more giants and fewer fire ants.
+    Insects no longer generate randomly over time.
+  - The locate level, a broken bridge, is magically restored after Surtur is killed.
+  - There is a throne in the goal level (and only one drawbridge).

 ### Interface changes